-It’s clear that the long-lasting effects of the COVID-19 pandemic may mean Licensed Organisations (LOs) and Approved Activity Providers (AAPs) face barriers in delivering ‘traditional’ expeditions for some time.
+It’s clear that the long-lasting effects of the pandemic may mean Licensed Organisations (LOs) and Approved Activity Providers (AAPs) face barriers in delivering ‘traditional’ expeditions for some time.
 Each DofE centre will need to follow the specific guidance and rules for their sector, and their own local policies and procedures, when planning expeditions.

 Guidance for centres in England, Wales, Scotland and Northern Ireland will vary.
 You must follow the restrictions in place in the country you intend to visit.

 If you are delivering the DofE in England, the Department for Education has issued guidance, and the National Youth Agency has published information for managing youth sector activities

 If you are delivering the DofE in Scotland, please review the guidance issued by the Scottish Government, Youth Scotland and/or Youth Link Scotland, as appropriate.

 If you are delivering the DofE in Wales, please review the guidance issued by the Welsh Government.